-During the three months ended September 30, 2021, Sandfire Resources Ltd. paid exploration expenses amounting to \$nil(2020: \$nil) on behalf of the Company which has been reimbursed.
-Included in accounts payable and accrued liabilities at September 30, 2021 was \$nil (June 30, 2021: \$nil) payable to Sandfire Resources Ltd. See Note 10 for information about the Company's loans payable to Sandfire Resources Ltd (parent).
+During the three months ended September 30, 2022, Sandfire Resources Ltd. paid exploration expenses amounting to \$nil (2021: \$nil) on behalf of the Company which has been reimbursed.
+At September 30, 2022 and June 30, 2022, the Company has an account payable to Sandfire Resources Ltd. of \$nil and \$3,555, respectively.
+See Note 11 for information about the Company's loans payable to Sandfire Resources Ltd (parent).
+In addition, at September 30, 2022 and June 30, 2022, the Company was owed \$277,575 and \$277,575, respectively, from MATSA, a wholly owned subsidiary of Sandfire Resources Ltd. The amount owed related to a management services agreement between MATSA and the Company, allowing the secondment of key management from the Company to MATSA.